Annex 1 of EU GMP provides specific guidance on the manufacture of sterile medicinal product.

 Change of Emphasis: Keywords Chart

-The 2022 version of Annex 1 has been expanded considerably and now contains a strong focus on risk management and having a contamination control strategy.
+The 2022 version of Annex 1 was expanded considerably and now contains a strong focus on risk management and having a contamination control strategy.

 Download Chart